-Reds expect LH Alex Wood to open season on DL
+Reds expect LHP Alex Wood to open season on injured list

 GOODYEAR, Ariz.
-(AP) — The Cincinnati Reds expect left-hander Alex Wood to open the season on the disabled list as he recovers from a sore back that has limited him during spring training.
+(AP) — The Cincinnati Reds expect left-hander Alex Wood to open the season on the injured list as he recovers from a sore back that has limited him during spring training.

-Wood was part of the trade that brought outfielders Yasiel Puig and Matt Kemp to Cincinnati from the Dodgers.
-He made one spring training start before his back tightened, and he had a setback when he resumed throwing last week.
+Wood was part of the trade that brought outfielders Yasiel Puig and Matt Kemp to Cincinnati from the Los Angeles Dodgers.
+He made one spring training start before his back tightened, and had a setback when he resumed throwing last week.

-Manager David Bell said Monday that it’s likely Wood will miss the first couple weeks of the season as he tries to catch up.
+Reds manager David Bell said Monday that it’s likely Wood will miss the first couple weeks of the season as he tries to catch up.

 “It will be mid-April, if everything is perfect,” Bell said.